MicrosoftDocs/security/zero-trust/azure-infrastructure-iaas.md

 Application security groups enable you to configure network security as a natural extension of an application's structure, allowing you to group virtual machines and define network security policies based on those groups.
 You can reuse your security policy at scale without manual maintenance of explicit IP addresses.
 The platform handles the complexity of explicit IP addresses and multiple rule sets, allowing you to focus on your business logic.

 Inside your workload, identify the specific virtual machine roles.
 Then, build an application security group for each role.
-In the reference architecture, three application security groups (ASGs) are represented.
+In the reference architecture, three application security groups are represented.

 :::image type="content" source="media/spoke/azure-infra-spoke-asg-5.png" alt-text="Diagram of example application security groups for different virtual machine roles.":::